 About

-Nóra Lukács (*1985, Budapest) is an art historian and independent curator.
-Currently she is a PhD candidate with an Elsa Neumann Scholarship at the Humboldt-Universität Berlin, where as a guest lecturer she taught courses on archival research methods.
-Together with Melanie Roumiguière, she is currently finalising a comprehensive research and exhibition project on the legacy of the DAAD Artists-in-Berlin Program in West Berlin, which will open in September 2023 simultaneously at Neuer Berliner Kunstverein, daadgalerie, Galerie im Körnerpark and Akademie der Künste in Berlin.
-Prior to that she was working for the K20 | K21 – Kunstsammlung Nordrhein-Westfalen in Düsseldorf where she curated exhibitions of Pamela Rosenkranz (2017), Alberto Burri (2016) as well as a collection presentation in K21.
-As part of the curatorial team of the Kunstsammlung’s research project museum global she worked on the resulting conference, event series and exhibition Mikrogeschichten einer ex-zentrischen Moderne in K20, responsible especially for the presentation of Amrita Sher-Gil, Niko Pirosmani and Mexican Modernism (2018).
-Before relocating to Germany, Lukács worked in Budapest at the Goethe-Institute.
-In Hungary, she also realized curatorial projects among others for the Modem Art Center in Debrecen and for Igor Metropol Budapest, an independent art association, of which she is a founding and board member until today.
-She studied Art History, Aesthetics and Cultural Studies in Budapest at the Eötvös Lóránd University and at the Humbodt-Universität Berlin.
-2013/14 she participated at Ashkal Alwan the Home Workspace Program in Beirut, Lebanon.
+Nóra Lukács (*1985, Budapest) is an art historian, cultural manager and independent curator working on the intersection of research, curating as a tool of mediation and civic involvement.
+She is currently Curator for Contemporary Art at the Kupferstichkabinett of the Staatliche Museen zu Berlin (since 2025).
+She holds a PhD in Art History from Humboldt-Universität zu Berlin, where she also taught courses on archival research methods as a guest lecturer.
+As an independent curator, she recently realized the exhibition and program series Shifting Perspectives.
+If the Berlin Wind Blows My Flag.
+The Story of a West Berlin Fellowship at the Blinken OSA Archivum in Budapest (with Melanie Roumiguière), and co-curated the series On Seeking at After the Butcher in Berlin.
+In 2024, she was awarded the Justus Bier Preis für Kurator:innen for the research and exhibition project If the Berlin Wind Blows My Flag: Art and Internationalisation before the Fall of the Wall, a cooperation between Neuer Berliner Kunstverein, the DAAD Artists-in-Berlin Programme, Galerie im Körnerpark, and Akademie der Künste Berlin, conceived together with Melanie Roumiguière.
+Previously, she worked at K20 | K21 – Kunstsammlung Nordrhein-Westfalen in Düsseldorf, where she curated exhibitions of Pamela Rosenkranz and Alberto Burri, as well as a collection presentation at K21.
+As part of the curatorial team of the research project museum global, she contributed to the conference, event series, and exhibition Mikrogeschichten einer ex-zentrischen Moderne at K20, responsible especially for the presentation of Amrita Sher-Gil and Niko Pirosmani.
+Before relocating to Germany, she worked at the Goethe-Institut in Budapest.
+In Hungary, she realized curatorial projects for the Modem Art Center in Debrecen and for Igor Metropol Budapest, an independent art association of which she is a founding and board member.
+She studied Art History and Cultural Studies at Eötvös Lóránd University in Budapest and at Humboldt-Universität zu Berlin, and participated in the Home Workspace Program at Ashkal Alwan in Beirut.

 Photo: Hajnal Szolga